mlflow/mlflow/docs/source/deployment/deploy-model-locally.rst

         "params": {"max_answer_len": 10}
     }'

-.. note:: Since JSON loses type information, MLflow will cast the JSON input to the input type specified
+.. note:: Since JSON discards type information, MLflow will cast the JSON input to the input type specified
     in the model's schema if available.
 If your model is sensitive to input types, it is recommended that a schema is provided for the model to ensure that type mismatch errors do not occur at inference time.
-    In particular, DL models are typically strict about input types and will need model schema in order for the model to score correctly.
+    In particular, Deep Learning models are typically strict about input types and will need a model schema in order for the model to score correctly.
 For complex data types, see :ref:`encoding-complex-data` below.

 .. _encoding-complex-data: